Psalms For Life

 like a bird from a hunter’s snare.

-The trap broke open
+The trap burst open

 and we broke free!